(copyrighted material Caron Allan)

 Then turning to him to take his outstretched hand, she said, ‘I’m ready, dear.’

 They’d got out.
 That was the one thought that kept occurring to her.
 They had got out.
-With no time to count their blessings, they scurried along, Anna leading the way, through the rubble-strewn, derelict streets.
+With no time to count their blessings, they scurried along as fast as their loads would allow them.
+Anna led the way through the rubble-strewn, derelict streets.
 She spared a moment to wonder why there was no one else about.

 They didn’t survive, she realised as she looked at the wreckage all around.
 We were up, awake, aware of the danger.
+Everyone else was likely to be asleep.
 Hard on that thought came another: I should have done more.
 And she was choking on tears for all those thousands killed in their beds.